antvis/G6/packages/site/docs/manual/core-concept/element.en.md

 }
 ```

 Generally speaking, most nodes share the same style properties, such as using `size` to specify the node's dimensions.
-You can view the specific style properties for nodes at [Node - Node](/api/elements/nodes/base-node).
+You can view the specific style properties for nodes at [Element - Node](/en/api/elements/nodes/base-node).

 Some special nodes may have their own style properties.
 For example, the `HTML` node has an `innerHTML` property that is used to specify the HTML content of the node.
-The specific style properties can be found at [Node Style](/api/elements/nodes/html).
+The specific style properties can be found at [Node Style](/en/api/elements/nodes/html).

 In addition to these, G6 officially provides some additional nodes that require installation before use: